Envestnet (ENV) Q1 2017 Results - Earnings Call Transcript

 Chris Charles Shutler - William Blair & Co.
 LLC

 So, first I just had a couple of cleanup questions, if you don't mind.
-There was a re-class into licensing and just curious what that was, if it's a one-off or if should become a trend, and how the revenue on those assets changed, if at all?
+There was a re-class into licensing and just curious what that was, if it's a one-off or if should become a trend, and how the revenue on those assets changed, if at all.

 Peter H. D'Arrigo - Envestnet, Inc.

-So, the revenue isn't going to change, it was a minimum fee type of relationship which got moved from one to the other as the on-boarding completed.
-It happens, I wouldn't necessary call it a trend, but it certainly happens periodically.
+So, the revenue isn't going to change.
+It was a minimum fee type of relationship which got moved from one to the other as the on-boarding completed.
+It happens.
+I wouldn't necessary call it a trend, but it certainly happens periodically.

 Chris Charles Shutler - William Blair & Co.
 LLC

 Okay.
 Got it.
-And then, any – let's see, it looked like the licensing accounts also dropped quarter-over-quarter, can you just talk about that?
+And then, any – let's see, it looked like the licensing accounts also dropped quarter-over- quarter.
+Could you just talk about that?

 Peter H. D'Arrigo - Envestnet, Inc.

 Yeah.
 There were some small accounts with one of the relatively newer aggregation and reporting agreements that we had put in place that the client thought they were too small to continue the complete recon on.
 Again, it will have no revenue impact.
-It was obviously – that's in licensing, it's a fixed rate deal.
+It was – obviously, if it's in licensing, it's a fixed rate deal.
 So there shouldn't be any impact on revenue.

 Chris Charles Shutler - William Blair & Co.
 LLC

 Okay.
-It sounds good.
-I just want to clarify all that.
-And then, I guess stepping back on the DOL, Jud, We obviously know, there is the June 9th and January 1st dates out there, what are you seeing in terms of broker-dealer activity preparing towards the DOL and is there still a lot of kind of hesitancy around decision-making?
+Sounds good.
+I just wanted to clarify all that.
+And then, I guess stepping back on the DOL, Jud, we obviously know there's the June 9 and January 1 dates out there.
+What are you seeing in terms of broker-dealer activity preparing for the DOL, and is there still a lot of kind of hesitancy around decision-making?

 Judson T. Bergman - Envestnet, Inc.

 Yeah.
-I feel like, it's just the same song at different verse, that's been the several quarters, but the tempo was picking up.
-So as we said, we don't really know, no one knows how this is all going to shake out.
+I feel like it's just the same song, a different verse, that's been the last several quarters, but the tempo is picking up.
+So as we said, we don't really know, no one knows, how this is all going to shake out.
 We can make a argument that it will indefinitely be delayed and go away.
-That's kind of a certain probability associated with it, a fairly high one.
-There is some probability that eventually will be adopted as a DOL standard.
-And then there's a range of outcomes that would mean that could anticipate a uniform fiduciary standard not overseen by the Department of Labor, but perhaps by the SEC, perhaps somehow in connection with the existing Advisers Act.
+That's got a certain probability associated with it, a fairly high one.
+There's some probability that eventually it will be adopted as a DOL standard.
+And then there's a range of outcomes that would mean – that could anticipate a uniform fiduciary standard not overseen by the Department of Labor, but perhaps by the SEC, perhaps somehow in connection with the existing Advisers Act.

-Whatever it is, the train has left the station for certain types of clients, large banks, large insurance companies tend to be a bit more risk averse, a little bit more maybe compliance minded, and many of them are now adopting new programs for IRA assets as well as brokerage assets that emphasize a fee for service level share or level priced shares, ETFs, so called clean shares, if you will, as well as managed accounts.
-So we expected that there would be in the second half of this year, some increase in the pace of what we had last year.
+Whatever it is, the train has left the station for certain types of clients.
+Large banks, large insurance companies tend to be a bit more risk averse, a little bit more maybe compliance minded, and many of them are now adopting new programs for IRA assets as well as brokerage assets that emphasize a fee for service level share or level priced shares, ETFs, so called clean shares, if you will, as well as managed accounts.
+So we expected that there would be, in the second half of this year, some increase in the pace over what we had last year.
 And I think, we saw some of that even in the first quarter.
 So I don't know if it will quicken from this space, but certainly, what we saw in the first quarter was activity that was enhanced or up tempo, if you will, from the first three quarters of 2016.

 We think that, that will continue in major parts of our bank and trust channel, in significant portions of our insurance channel, as we discussed before the RIA channel, which is a very important channel for us, is less impacted by the DOL, because they already act as fiduciaries in all cases or nearly all cases.